On this page you'll find the best places to land in Fortnite: Battle Royale to achieve the best possible start.

 This isn’t a definitive list by any means!
 If you’ve got a landing spot that you believe is under-rated and that you use often, don’t hesitate to pop it into the comments section and we may even highlight it in the guide in the next update.

 Introduced at the start of Season 5, this large desertscape is home to a number of great landing spots which'll help you get off to a good start.
-There's a built up area to the southwest which is filled to the brim with loot.
-We're also fans of the quieter areas to the north which aren't quite as plush, but sit close to Rifts which you can use to reposition quickly once you've filled your pockets.
+There are a couple of built up areas filled to the brim with loot.
+We're also fans of the quieter areas to the north which aren't quite as plush, but they’re safer and you can pick up some sweet rides over at the racetrack.

 Look to the top-left of your map and you'll see both Junk Junction and Haunted Hills tucked away in the corner.
 Just to the right of these two locations is a small group of ruined houses, chock full of juicy loot chests.

 This is a prime location if you're looking for somewhere pretty quiet, and want an easy time finding those all-important golden chests.

 Once you're done here it's worth moving over to Junk Junction, Haunted Hills or even Pleasant Park if you've got the time.
 All of these areas are likely to be populated with stragglers who've done all the looting for you - be aggressive and claim it as your own.

 Video by Selage